taylorwwebb/learning_representations_that_support_extrapolation/README.md

 Code for the Dynamic Object Prediction Task was written by Zachary Dulberg.

-Some code for simulations using the VAEC dataset was originally modified from code from [this repository](https://github.com/clvrai/Relation-Network-Tensorflow).
+Some of the code for simulations using the VAEC dataset was originally modified from code from [this repository](https://github.com/clvrai/Relation-Network-Tensorflow).